Student Enrollment

 What documents should I have ready to complete my annual forms?

-All families enrolling in Austin ISD will need to submit the following documents:
+All families registering in Austin ISD will need to submit the following documents:

 • Child’s immunization records (each year as updated)